villematti/scoreboard-service-challenge/README.md

 ### Sorting

 The app is Javascript-free and there is sorting option build in.
-If you set the url a parameter "sort" and give it a value "asc" or "dec" table will sort accordingly by score values.
+If you set the url a parameter "sort" and give it a value "asc" table will sort values in ascending order.
+Default ordering is descending.

 ```
 /?sort=asc